New Students for a Democratic Society: Re-formation

-Beginning January 2006, a movement to revive the Students for a Democratic Society took shape.
+In January 2006, students opposed to the Iraq invasion hoped to revive the 1960s Students for a Democratic Society took shape.
 Two high school students, Jessica Rapchik and Pat Korte, decided to reach out to former members of the "Sixties" SDS, to re-establish a student movement in the United States.
 Korte did this by contacting Alan Haber.
 They called for a new generation of SDS, to build a radical multi-issue organization grounded in the principle of participatory democracy.
 Several chapters at various colleges and high schools were subsequently formed.
 On Martin Luther King Jr. Day of 2006, these chapters banded together to issue a press release that stated their intentions to recreate the national SDS organization.

-In the press release, the SDS called for the organization's first national convention since 1969 to be held in the summer of 2006 and to have it preceded by a series of regional conferences occurring during the Memorial Day weekend.
+In the press release, new SDS called for the organization's first national convention since 1969 to be held in the summer of 2006 and to have it preceded by a series of regional conferences occurring during the Memorial Day weekend.
 These regional conferences would also be the first of their kind since 1969.
 On April 23, 2006, SDS held a northeast regional conference at Brown University.
+New SDS held its first national convention from August 4 to August 7, 2006 at the University of Chicago.

+The Freedom Road Socialist Organization helped create new SDS, which has significant FRSO leadership and FRSO collaboration.